 Capstone Course – GESH4010 Work and Productive Life

-For senior year students entering a life of work, this course intends to be a bridge between formal university education and work life.
+For senior year students entering a life of work, this course intends to bridge formal university education and work life.
 The goal is to broaden the concept of work beyond vocation, by developing a deep understanding of the nature of work and its broad array of possibilities.
 Throughout the course, students would be directed to appreciate the many realms of life experiences over and beyond work towards the focal concept of a productive life.
 As students are approaching the end of their university life, this course would be an opportune framework for examining the meaning and value of university education in real life.

 Different from the induction course, this course would be largely discussion-based.
 It is hoped that through reading, discussion and writing, students can: